LiamSwayne/Obsidian-CSS-Snippets/README.md

 # Obsidian CSS Snippets

-CSS snippets that customize the look of obsidian.
+A library of CSS snippets that customize the look of obsidian.

 ### Bulleted list indentation
 - [Cutomize indentation of each tier of bulleted lists.](https://github.com/LiamSwayne/Obsidian-Resources/blob/main/bullet-list-indentation.css)